The Dodgers' title drought didn't end at 29 years, but here's how it can at 30

 The Dodgers could use more certainty at second base, but as we've covered, their options there aren't overwhelming.
 If Forsythe doesn't return, maybe you could cover second with some combination of Charlie Culberson, Enrique Hernandez and Chris Taylor, but you'd still need to add a lefty hitter to the mix.
 (Beyond Utley.)

-With Taylor solving the center field hole, the Dodgers now need to work on adding to their corner outfield mix.
+With Taylor solving the center-field hole, the Dodgers now need to work on adding to their corner outfield mix.
 Joc Pederson moving around into that rotation now seems like a pretty good option, given his World Series play, but he'll have to show that wasn't a small-sample fluke.
 He could also be one of L.A.'s more alluring trade chips.

 All eyes next spring will be on outfield prospect Alex Verdugo, who could give the Dodgers a third straight Rookie of the Year contender if he can lock down left field, at least against righties.
 A Verdugo-Taylor-Yasiel Puig base outfield looks pretty sweet.